 How is the course delivered?

-Online course – Zoom meetings – Personal feedback – Optional workshops and walks.
+Online course – Zoom meetings – Personal feedback – Optional Amsterdam workshops and walks.

-The course content is on the website http://www.urbanherbology.org.
+The course content is on a separate website, with pdfs of the units available if preferred.
 Each module contains progressive units of study.
 These units contain a mix of text, images, videos, external links and engaging assignments to deepen your understanding of the material.
-Some of the Zoom meetings are actually short online workshops (45 minutes to an hour), where students work through crafting projects alongside the tutor whilst online.
+Some of the Zoom meetings are actually short online workshops (45 minutes to an hour), where students work through crafting projects alongside Lynn whilst online.
 The combination approach makes it very personal.

 How is the course assessed?

-There are several assignments throughout the cores modules.
-These are sent to the tutor for personal feedback and grading.
-When all of these are complete, there is a summative assignment for each core module.
-When this is successfully completed, a certificate of completion is awarded.
-The assignments are to help you learn and reflect on your knowledge.
+There are several tasks to complete throughout the core modules.
+These are sent to the Lynn for personal feedback.
+When all of these are complete, there is a summative assignment for each core module, which simply helps you to reflect on what you have learned during this part of your journey.
+When this is completed, a certificate of completion is awarded.
+The tasks are to help you learn and reflect on your knowledge.

 Who is the tutor?

-The course is developed and delivered by foraging expert, complementary therapist and teacher Lynn Shore.
-She is based in Amsterdam, The Netherlands and originated from Bristol.
+The course is developed and delivered by foraging expert, multidisciplinary health practitioner and teacher Lynn Shore.
+She is based in Amsterdam, The Netherlands and originates from Bristol.
 Lynn has been delivering these courses since 2010.
 She is passionate about helping people to live in harmony with nature, wherever they live and to help them to add these skills to their business.

 Is the Urban Herbology Apprenticeship for you?